 When DMCL in the UK was set-up in October 1978, it was effectively starting from scratch – the car was underdeveloped, and a parallel programme of development at both Hethel and Coventry would need to take place; a practice that had yet to take off in the industry.
 In setting up the production cars, new supply deals with a myriad of component suppliers in the West Midlands were set-up – all with the demands of setting up a brand new factory was built in strife-torn Northern Ireland running in the background.

-On top of that, John Z had set an impossible schedule to meet – he’d promised the government that pilot built cars would be rolling off the line by May 1980, and a year after that, the factory would be producing 30,000 cars per year.
-Despite the enormity of the task, he remained based at the company’s New York office, relying on industry heavyweights such as Purchasing Director Barrie Wills and ex-GM Chuck Bennington to get the operation running in the UK.
+On top of that, John Z had set an impossible schedule to meet – he’d promised the Government that pilot built cars would be rolling off the line by May 1980, and a year after that, the factory would be producing 30,000 cars per year.
+Despite the enormity of the task, he remained based at the company’s New York office, relying on industry heavyweights such as Purchasing Director Barrie Wills and ex-GM man Chuck Bennington to get the operation running in the UK.

 On January 21, 1981, eight months late and £34m over budget, the first DMC-12 rolled off the line at Dunmurry.
 It would be easy to criticise this overshoot, but given the timetable the UK team was working to, this was a remarkable achievement.
-Sadly it was still a rush job – and in a tale all too familiar in the British motor industry, the car was released to the public undercooked and lacking in quality.
+Sadly, it was still a rush job – and, in a tale all too familiar in the British motor industry, the car was released to the public undercooked and lacking in quality.
 Within months the factory had these issues licked…

-The initial road tests were kind, though – after comparing it with the Porsche 911 and Ferrari 308 among others, Car & Driver concluded, ‘If De Lorean keeps it up, he could be the only North American besides Henry Ford to leave his mark and his name on the business.’
+The initial road tests were kind, though – after comparing it with the Porsche 911 and Ferrari 308 among others, Car and Driver concluded, ‘If De Lorean keeps it up, he could be the only North American besides Henry Ford to leave his mark and his name on the business.’
 Given it cost $25,600 compared with $16,258 for the considerably faster (if much less refined) Chevrolet Corvette, it was a frankly misguided view, gullwing doors or not.

 The chassis and engineering were impressive, even if the excessive ride height did its best to upset the overall levels of lateral grip.
-Autocar reckoned it was biased towards understeer; Road and Track thought it rolled too much – and all thought it lacked the ultimate delicacy of its European price rivals.
+Autocar reckoned it was biased towards understeer; Road & Track thought it rolled too much – and all thought it lacked the ultimate delicacy of its European price rivals.
 But who really cared when it looks so striking.

 However, storm clouds were already gathering even before production had got up to full speed.
-Despite promising early sales the queue of willing buyers had dried the by end of year – the chill wind of recession had struck the US automotive sector, and stockpiles of unsold cars started to mount up, both in Dunmurry and dockside in the USA.
+Despite promising early sales the queue of willing buyers had dried up by the end of year – the chill wind of recession had struck the US automotive sector, and stockpiles of unsold cars started to mount up, both in Dunmurry and dockside in the USA.
 The worst winter in 50 years also played its part.

 As it was built on fragile finances, no way could DMC weather any kind of storm.
-John Z desperately tried to secure additional funding from any sources available to him in the USA, as well as managing to top up his investment from an unwilling Conservative government.
+John Z desperately tried to secure additional funding from any sources available to him in the USA, as well as managing to top up his investment from an unwilling Conservative Government.